 "If you want to deliver apprenticeships to learners with prior learning and experience, the question you need to consider very carefully is, when is an apprenticeship not an apprenticeship?"

-It’s an element which often gets forgotten in the clamour to quantify the 20% off-the-job training, but an apprenticeship needs to include on-the-job training too.
+It’s an element which often gets forgotten in the clamor to quantify the 20% off-the-job training, but an apprenticeship needs to include on-the-job training too.

 Not including on-the-job learning becomes a particular risk where:

-- Individuals are working towards an apprenticeship for a future role and might not have the opportunity to apply and practise their skills in the workplace.
+- Individuals are working towards an apprenticeship for a future role and might not have the opportunity to apply and practice their skills in the workplace.

 - The apprentice is an existing employee and already has extensive experience in the workplace.
 In this circumstance, the skills element of the “new skills and knowledge” requirement is missing from the apprenticeship.